 - Digital reproductions made are for personal reference use.
 Possession of a digital reproduction does not constitute permission to publish it.
 The term “to publish” includes, but is not limited to: print, film, video, slide presentation, television, computer or other electronic media, Web and exhibit formats.

-- To publish a reproduction the “Permission to Publish” form (on page two) must be completed and signed.
+- To publish a reproduction the “Permission to Publish” form must be completed and signed.

 - In requesting to reproduce materials, the requester agrees to indemnify and hold Texas Medical Center Library, McGovern Historical Center and its staff harmless and free from liability for acts of the requester in any action involving infringement of the rights of any person or heirs and descendants under statutory copyright.

 - A descriptive record will be provided that includes all known identifying information.

 - The McGovern Historical Center reserves the right to refuse to grant permission and/or to provide reproduction services to publishers and individuals who have not complied with these conditions.